asb2m10/plugincollider/README.md

 *Plugincollider is based on AU version of https://github.com/supercollider/SuperColliderAU*

 # Changelog
+## Version 0.2.2
+* Added TreeView to browse active objects from the server (Node, Buffer, Synthdefs, Unit).
+This is still a work in progress since it wil be the editor to edit the desired node hierarchy.

 ## Version 0.2.1
 * Fixed [crash](https://forum.juce.com/t/accessible-list-box-row-segfault-crash-on-exit/51162) on pluginwindow close
 * Avoid sending midi notes events if the plugin is in FX mode